flybyray/ansible-role-php_fpm/README.rst

 Role Variables
 ===============

-Currently, everything in this role is hardcoded.
+Currently, everything in this role except the php version is hardcoded.

 Dependencies